RV Statistics, Trends, & Facts (Updated 2023)

 • We’re seeing more and more ultralightweight campers hit the market as the demand for towable trailers that are easy on the gas tank and/or can be pulled by electric vehicles grows.
 Aliner’s hard-sided popup campers, starting at 1200 pounds, are an example of this new industry norm.

-• The RV show season will pick up steam again in September 2023, with roughly 15 more shows planned throughout the rest of the 2023 calendar year.
+• The RV show season will pick up steam again in the Fall of 2024.
 Check out our RV show schedule to find an event near you.

 RV Market Long-Term Economic Impact